prrvchr/eMailerOOo/README.md

 - Rewriting of the [Spooler][67] in order to integrate IMAP functionality such as the creation of a thread summarizing the mailing and grouping all the emails sent.

-- Submitting the smtpMailerOOo extension to Google and obtaining permission to use its GMail API to send emails with a Google account.
+- Submitting the eMailerOOo extension to Google and obtaining permission to use its GMail API to send emails with a Google account.

 ### What has been done for version 0.0.3: